-Alliance Executive Director and Interim Chief of Staff at Health Data Research UK (HDR UK)
+Director of Infrastructure and Services at Health Data Research UK (HDR UK)

-David Seymour joined Health Data Research UK (HDR UK) in June 2019 to lead the development of the UK Health Data Research Alliance (the ‘Alliance’) and other strategic partnerships.
-He is...
+David Seymour joined Health Data Research UK (HDR UK) in June 2019 as Partnership Director to lead the development of the UK Health Data Research Alliance (the ‘Alliance’) as part of the...

 Former Chair of Public Advisory Board

 Angela Coulter is an NHS patient and a health services researcher with experience in studying patient and public views of healthcare, their experiences and outcomes, for which she has an...

 Chair of Primary Care Research and Development, Usher Institute at The University of Edinburgh

 Aziz Sheikh is Professor of Primary Care Research & Development and Director of the Usher Institute at The University of Edinburgh.
 He is Honorary Consultant in Paediatric Allergy at the Royal...